1977–78 NCAA Division I men's basketball season

 The 1977–78 NCAA Division I men's basketball season began in November 1977, progressed through the regular season and conference tournaments, and concluded with the 1978 NCAA Men's Division I Basketball Tournament Championship Game on March 27, 1978, at The Checkerdome in St. Louis, Missouri.
-The Kentucky Wildcats won their fifth NCAA national championship with a 94–88 victory over the Duke Blue Devils.
+The Kentucky Wildcats won their fifth NCAA national championship with a 94–88 victory over the Duke Blue Devils.It was also the first NCAA tournament to use an official seeding process.